How to make Word documents accessible

 If the content is difficult to read visually, it will be even harder for assistive tools.

-Where to get help: Written content in Word.
+Where to get help fixing this issue: Written content in Word.

 Check 5: Link text

-- links that say “click here”, “read more” or show only a URL
+- links say “click here” or “read more”

-- link text that does not make sense on its own
+- link text does not make sense on its own

 People using screen readers often navigate link‑by‑link, so vague link text creates barriers.

-Where to get help: Links and link text in Word.
+Where to get help fixing this issue: Links and link text in Word.

 Check 6: Images and diagrams